'Denver Post' Calls Out Its 'Vulture' Hedge Fund Owners In Searing Editorial

 The newspaper's owners have "embarked on a cynical strategy of constantly reducing the amount and quality of its offerings, while steadily increasing its subscription rates," the editorial continued.
 "In doing so, the hedge fund managers — often tellingly referred to as 'vulture capitalists' — have hidden behind a narrative that adequately staffed newsrooms and newspapers can no longer survive in the digital marketplace.
 Try to square that with a recent lawsuit filed by one of Digital First Media's minority shareholders that claims Alden has pumped hundreds of millions of dollars of its newspaper profits into shaky investments completely unrelated to the business of gathering news."

 Alden, a New York City hedge fund, bought the newspaper chain that includes the Post in 2010.
-Denver's other daily newspaper, The Rocky Mountain News, shuttered in 2009 after 150 years.
+Denver's other daily newspaper, The Rocky Mountain News, stopped publishing in 2009 after 150 years.

-Digital First Media owns 97 publications, including the San Jose Mercury News, the Orange County Register, the St. Paul Pioneer Press, and the Boston Herald, which it bought in February for just under $12 million.
+Digital First Media owns 97 publications, including the San Jose Mercury News, the Orange County Register, the St. Paul Pioneer Press and the Boston Herald, which it bought in February for just under $12 million.

 Last month, the Post said it would be cutting 30 newsroom jobs in the coming months; 25 journalists are being laid off Monday.
-At its height, the Post's newsroom counted more than 250, it said; it will now be down to just 75 journalists.
+At its height, the Post's newsroom counted more than 250, it said; it will now have fewer than 75 journalists.
 It has won nine Pulitzers in its 125-year history.

 "These job losses are painful, and we know meaningful work will not get done because talented journalists have left the organization," Editor Lee Ann Colacioppo told staff in an email when the latest cuts were announced.
 "I'm sure some commenters will cheer what they believe is the eventual demise of the mainstream media, but there is nothing to celebrate when a city has fewer journalists working in it."

-Joshua Benton, the director of Harvard's Neiman Journalism Lab, said at the time of the Herald sale the chain was known for cutting newspaper jobs.
+Joshua Benton, the director of Harvard's Nieman Journalism Lab, said at the time of the Herald sale the chain was known for cutting newspaper jobs.
 "If they're the winner, there's a real concern about the stability of the journalistic operation [of the Herald] going forward," Benton told WBUR.

 Requests for comment on Monday morning from Alden Global Capital and Digital First Media were not immediately returned.

-Note: A previous version of this story misspelled the name of the Nieman Journalism Lab as Neiman.